-Our Board of Directors recommends that you vote on your proxy card or voting instruction form "For" the election of each of the Board's nominees for election - Sanjay Khosla, Willie M. Reed, Linda Rhodes and William C. Steere, Jr. - to serve as directors of Zoetis until our 2021 Annual Meeting and until their successors are elected and qualified, or until their earlier death, resignation or removal.
-The Board believes that these four nominees have a strong track record of being responsible stewards of shareholders' interests and of bringing extraordinarily valuable insight, perspective and expertise to the Board.
-In each individual's biography set forth on pages 6 and 7, we have highlighted specific experience, qualifications and skills that led the Board to conclude that each individual should continue to serve as a director of Zoetis.
+Our Board of Directors recommends that you vote on your proxy card or voting instruction form "For" the election of each of the Board's nominees for election - Juan Ramón Alaix, Paul M. Bisaro, Frank A. D'Amelio and Michael B. McCallister - to serve as directors of Zoetis until our 2022 Annual Meeting and until their successors are elected and qualified, or until their earlier death, resignation or removal.
+The Board believes that each of these four nominees has a strong track record of being a responsible steward of shareholders' interests and of bringing extraordinarily valuable insight, perspective and expertise to the Board.
+In each individual's biography set forth on pages 6 to 11, we highlight specific experience, qualifications and skills that led the Board to conclude that each individual should continue to serve as a director of Zoetis.

-ITEM 1 RECOMMENDATION: OUR BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE FOR THE ELECTION OF MR. KHOSLA, DR. REED, DR. RHODES AND MR. STEERE AS DIRECTORS.
+ITEM 1 RECOMMENDATION: OUR BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE FOR THE ELECTION OF MR. ALAIX, MR. BISARO, MR. D'AMELIO AND MR. MCCALLISTER AS DIRECTORS.